syncfusion-content/fileformat-docs/FileFormat/DocIO/Security.md

 5. NoProtection: You can access/edit the Word document contents as normally.

-The following code snippet shows how to restrict editing to modify only form fields in a Word document.
+The following code example shows how to restrict editing to modify only form fields in a Word document.

 {% highlight c# %}
 C#

-//Open a Word document
+//Opens a Word document

 WordDocument document = new WordDocument(@"Template.docx");

-//Set the protection with password and it allow only modify the form fields type
+//Sets the protection with password and it allows only to modify the form fields type

 document.Protect(ProtectionType.AllowOnlyFormFields, "password");

-//Save the Word document
+//Saves the Word document

 document.Save("Protection.docx", FormatType.Docx);